 The method

 Harvesting

 From November to March, most plants are dormant and there is no movement of juices through the roots, branches and leaves.
-This is the time when you can harvest and transplant seedlings and cuttings without much trouble.
+This is the time when you can harvest and transplant saplings and cuttings without much trouble.
 Some you can just pull out of the ground by hand, others are loosened with a shovel.
 The most important thing is that the roots remain intact.
 Cuttings can be collected throughout the dormancy period, as long as they are planted before the end of March.
-This is when the sap streams get going.

 Tree hub

-You can immediately transplant the collected seedlings to a new location or ensile (heel) them until early spring.
-It doesn’t matter much, after all, the plants are dormant.
+You can immediately transplant the collected saplings to a new location or heel them in until early spring in a ‘tree hub’.

 More Trees Now collects the trees and shrubs from different harvest days together in a Tree Hub.
 Tree hubs come in different shapes and sizes!
-From a smaller storage area in a vegetable garden, to a larger one at a business park, for example.
-You can store a lot of seedlings on a 100 m² plot!
+From a community garden that switches from vegetables to trees in winter-time, a front yard, or a 1 acre garden Each consists of trenches, where you store the bundles of rescued saplings together.
+You can store thousands of saplings on a 100 m² plot!

 Planting

-Volunteers also organize distribution days, where you can collect a mix of trees and shrubs.
+Lastly, the collected saplings are planted.
+Anyone can sign up for free trees in our treeplanner system.
+You can pick up saplings straight from a ‘harvest day’ when they are collected, or sign up for a give-away from a tree hub.
 You can only collect what nature has in abundance.
-So there is no guarantee that the tree you want most is also available.
-We harvest many different varieties!
+So there is no guarantee that the tree you want most is also available, but we strive to make a fair distribution.
 Pioneer trees such as Maple, Birch, Willow, Black Alder, Ash, Beech and Oak are harvested most often.
 The Elderberry bush and Butterfly bush are cut most often.
+We harvest many different varieties, so a beautiful tree for your environment is always available!

+The method